 Best YouTube Banner Size for All Devices.
-Recommended YouTube Banner Sizes
+Recommended YouTube Banner Sizes in 2022

 Even though its purpose is slightly different than with most of the social media websites, YouTube technically does belong to the same category, as well.
 As with any social media, grabbing the attention of the users is one of the main purposes of your own or your company’s YouTube account.

 A good comparison would be with a cover of a book – your YouTube channel serves as a cover for everything that you’re doing, and it’s important to keep it presentable and interesting.
 YouTube’s own statistics shows that there are billions of users that are using it, and all of these users are responsible for over one billion hours of content watched on a daily basis, which is an impressive amount on its own.

 This kind of popularity is the main reason why it is highly recommended to not abandon your YouTube channel in favor of other social media websites.
 And, continuing with the previously mentioned book cover analogy, your entire channel’s face is represented by various types of YouTube banners.

 Next, we’ll attempt to go over each of the YouTube banner types, as well as their nuances, dimensions, and recommendations on their creation.

 There are several different names that can be used for this particular part of your YouTube channel, but officially it’s called a channel banner.
 Other names are also applicable to the image that is placed above your profile picture and your videos, including “channel art”, “page banner” and “background banner”.